AtlasOfLivingAustralia/ala-security-project/ala-ws-plugin/README.md

 See [the JavaEE 6 doco](http://docs.oracle.com/javaee/6/api/javax/validation/constraints/package-summary.html) for a list of available annotations.

-This plugin provides a basic implementation of a grails filter that will valid requests using JSR-303 annotations.
+This plugin provides a basic implementation of a grails filter that will validate requests using JSR-303 annotations.
 Any validation errors will result in a HTTP 400 (BAD_REQUEST).
 This pulls the validation code and the subsequent error handling out of the controller, allowing you to just annotate your actions and otherwise ignore validation.
 E.g.

 ```
 class MyController {
-  def action1(@NotNull String param1, @Min(6) String param2) {
+  def action1(@NotNull String param1, @Size(min = 6) String param2) {
     // do stuff
   }
 ```
 This is equivalent in functionality to the Command Object example above, except you'll get a better error message.

-As per the bean validation spec, any validation constraint annotation (including custom annotations, as long as the annotation is annotated with @Constrain meta-annotation) can be used to validate the request parameters.
+As per the bean validation spec, any validation constraint annotation (including custom annotations, as long as the annotation is itself annotated with @Constraint meta-annotation) can be used to validate the request parameters.

 # External configuration properties